Formatting text

 = FIND(“O”; ”OPERAHOUSE”) or you can directly refer to the cell =FIND(“O”; A3).

 This formula returns 1 because “O” is the first letter in the word “OPERAHOUSE”.
 If you want to find the second “O” of this word, you have to adapt this formula to = FIND(“O”;”OPERAHOUSE”;2).
-This returns 7 as result.
+This returns 7 as result. - Suppose now that you want to find the small letter “o” instead of the big letter “O”.

-Using the formula =FIND(“o”; ”OPERAHOUSE”) or =FIND(“o”;A9) results in an error because the FIND function is case sensitive.
+Using the formula =FIND(“o”; ”OPERAHOUSE”) or =FIND(“o”;A9) results in an error because the FIND function is case sensitive. - Last, we want to check if there is an “F” in the word “OPERAHOUSE”.

 The formula =FIND(“F”;”OPERAHOUSE”) or =FIND(“F”;A12) returns an error because there is no “F” in “OPERAHOUSE”.